Recent studies show that disabled employees are less likely to receive professional development than the colleagues they work alongside.

 Now is the time to break out of this cycle and move forward.

 Your organisation knows it wants more staff who openly identify as disabled, and it wants them to stay.
 It also knows that the existing resources, effort and approaches haven’t been working.
 Talk and good intentions aren’t delivering.
 Over three decades organisations have been working hard on disability diversity without achieving real outcomes – inclusive cultures, disability leadership or sustainable workforce.

 The Disability Leadership Institute is here to support you to develop and implement your disability leadership action plan.

 We are the specialists in disability leadership because we are disability leaders.
 We know about inclusion, culture change and what is really needed to attract, develop and sustain your disability workforce.

-Use our Disability Leadership Index to assess your current situation and identify your goals.
-The Index will assist you to name your first steps and we’re here to help you with taking them.
+Using specialist tools we will assess your current disability leadership situation and work with you to identify your goals.
+The we’ll assist you to name your first steps, and help you to take them.
 Year on year you want to see tangible improvements in your disability diversity outcomes.
 Our leadership development options will make your goals reality.

-Step 6: watch your culture shift and your disability leadership grow
+Watch your culture shift and your disability leadership grow.